cepdnaclk/e19-co226-Database-for-Bank-Management-System/docs/README.md

 Utilizing a meticulously structured database, users can:

-..* Browse and access detailed account profiles and transaction histories, user profiels, loan information.
+* Browse and access detailed account profiles and transaction histories, user profiles, loan information.
-..* Monitor account , customer , loan information.
+* Monitor account, customer, loan information.
-..* Add new data and remove existing data from database.
+* Add new data and remove existing data from the database.
-..* Get in touch with customers using notices.
+* Get in touch with customers using notices.
-..* Visualizations deriving from the stored data.
+* Visualizations deriving from the stored data.
-..* Handle employee data.
+* Handle employee data.
-..* Transfer money among other accounts.
+* Transfer money among other accounts.

 In essence, the Treasure Island Banking Service is more than just a database; it's a compass guiding its users through the vast seas of financial management.